 Full-time, Regular Status, FLSA Nonexempt

-Dependent on education and years of experience
+Based on years of applicable experience

 Childhaven is an equal opportunity employer that is committed to diversity, inclusion, and equity.
 We are upholding this by recruiting candidates of every race, creed, color, religion, caste, national or ethnic origin, gender or gender identity, age, veteran status, sexual orientation, marital status, disability, and all other historically marginalized and excluded communities other protected status as provided by law.
 Qualified individuals who bring diverse perspectives to the workplace are highly encouraged to apply!